jyotiprava99/ProjectFiles/README.md

    <td>4</td>
       <td><a href = "https://github.com/jyotiprava99/Portuguese-Bank-Report-Analysis">Portuguese-bank-Report Analysis</a></td>
       <td>python, scikit-learn</td>
-      <td>This website helps us predict the price of the diamond by using ML Regression models on the input paramaters</td>
+      <td>The purpose of the analysis is to how the bank runs a marketing campaign to bring customers on board with the term deposits.</td>
     </tr>

   </tbody>